Laufende Drittmittelprojekte der Arbeitsgruppe

 The research project "Innovation in Emerging Economies" is an empirically oriented project that focuses on the technological specialization and innovation paths in emerging economies and the importance of multinational enterprises for technological catching-up processes.
 Using patent and firm level data, the project team investigates the effects of innovation in emerging economies on innovation and productivity in Europe and the institutional and political framework conditions for technological catching-up.
 The project is implemented jointly with the Technical University Berlin and the German Institute for Development Policy in Bonn.

 The final conference of the project will take place on July 13-14, 2017 in Berlin.
-Find the Call for Paper here.
+Conference program.

 Contact person: PD Dr. Iciar Dominguez Lacasa